 By guest contributor Ravi Mikkelsen, co-founder of Atmos Financial — financing the rapid transition to a clean economy for all.

 The Biden administration is shaping up to be the strongest climate change-fighting administration this country has ever had.
 They’re proposing The American Jobs Plan (AJP), a $2T proposal to invest in our country’s infrastructure.
-Some in the climate community say the proposal doesn’t go far enough (and they’re right).
+Some in the climate community say the proposal doesn’t go far enough.
 But let us also remember that the best time to fight climate change is right now.
 A good plan executed now with urgency is better than a perfect plan that Congress likely will dither over and fail to pass.

 So let’s have a look at a few things in the infrastructure bill for you climate entrepreneurs to get excited about: